Oscoda woman faces felony charges after arrested at Oscoda Township Board of Trustees meeting

 Oscoda Township Police Department officers said in a statement of support for a warrant that Kirch was speaking during a public comment session at the meeting when officers say Kirch allegedly began “yelling and cursing” during her public comment and was told to calm down by township Supervisor Ann Richards, who guides the public meetings for the township.

-The public comment concerned alleged harassment by a township official (see separate story), with Kirch allegedly demanding more time for a public comment than the allotted four minutes.
+The public comment concerned alleged harassment by a township official, with Kirch allegedly demanding more time for a public comment than the allotted four minutes.
 She also demanded to discuss topics with township officials and also stated she wanted to file a Freedom of Information Act request during her comment, but was rebuffed.

 According to police, Kirch “became more disorderly after being told to calm down by Richards,” then left the podium where public comments are generally given and started to approach the theater’s stage area where elected officials are seated.